yaoshixin007/MCW-Containers-and-DevOps/WDS/Whiteboard design session trainer guide - Containers and DevOps.md

 Deploying and configuring a Docker Registry, clustered or not, is a complex and time-consuming task.
 We recommend the use of Azure Container Registry where possible for Azure solutions.

-3.  *How will the customer configure web site containers so that they are reachable publicly at port 80/443 from Azure Container Services (AKS)?*
+3.  *How will the customer configure web site containers so that they are reachable publicly at port 80/443 from Azure Kubernetes Service (AKS)?*

 When you configure services for a Kubernetes deployment you can choose to use the public load balancer such that each service instance will be accessible through the Azure load balancer.
 So long as the required ports are openly accessible, the Azure load balancer will be able to route traffic to all available service instances associated with the endpoint.

 Kubernetes also seamlessly supports load balanced services without making them publicly accessible.
 Requests from within the cluster can reach internal services and will load balanced across all service instances.

-4.  *Explain how Azure Container Services (AKS) can route requests to multiple web site containers hosted on the same node at port 80/443.*
+4.  *Explain how Azure Kubernetes Service (AKS) can route requests to multiple web site containers hosted on the same node at port 80/443.*

-The location of a container across all nodes in the Azure Container Services (AKS) cluster should not matter to calling clients.
+The location of a container across all nodes in the Azure Kubernetes Service (AKS) cluster should not matter to calling clients.
 A client application will send a request to a particular endpoint (URL) and expect it to find the correct container instance to service the request.
 Container routing is an important part of this.

 Web application and api service containers bind to random ports on their host node allowing multiple instances per node.
 Kubernetes supports dynamic service port discovery and will choose between all instances across nodes to route requests.

 *Scalability considerations*

-1.  *Explain to the customer how Azure Container Services (AKS) supports cluster auto-scaling.*
+1.  *Explain to the customer how Azure Kubernetes Service (AKS) supports cluster auto-scaling.*

 You can scale the agent nodes in the cluster with Azure CLI commands.
 As the service is still in preview, additional auto-scale details are not yet available.

 *Automating DevOps workflows*

-1.  *Describe how Chef can help the customer automate their continuous integration and deployment workflows and the Azure Container Services (AKS) infrastructure.*
+1.  *Describe how VSTS can help the customer automate their continuous integration and deployment workflows and the Azure Kubernetes Service (AKS) infrastructure.*

-    Chef Automate contains a powerful and flexible continuous integration and deployment workflow engine.
-Workflows can be created for applications as well as the infrastructure itself.
-Some examples:

--   **Initial setup or updates to Kubernetes.** Chef cookbooks that specifically support the setup of Kubernetes are available (https://github.com/chef-cookbooks/kubernetes).

--   **Continuous integration and deployment of the application.** The workflow is triggered when code is committed to source code repository and typically performs the following steps:

-    -   Build the software

-    -   Run the automated tests

-    -   Build the container images

-    -   Push the container images to a Docker registry

--   **Automate updates to the Azure Container Service virtual machines.** After the chef client has been installed on the virtual machines, cookbooks and recipes can be applied to the machines performing maintenance tasks such as upgrading Docker engine or applying operating system updates.
-Cookbooks, which are kept under source control, can be applied manually or as part of a workflow triggered by a commit to source control repository.

--   **Scale the number of agent nodes in the Azure Container Services (AKS) cluster.** A Chef recipe can be used to increase or decrease the number of agent virtual machines in the agent scale set.
-The desired number of nodes is included as an attribute in the recipe.
-Changing the recipe and committing to source control could trigger a workflow which applies the recipe.
-Alternatively, the recipe can be applied manually.
+TODO:new content coming

 ## Checklist of preferred objection handling